 Will she run in 2020?: "This is why I'm not running for president," she said at a Klick Health Muse event in New York on March 27.
 "Because I think it's a better investment to invest in creating thousands of mes," adding that it is important for older leaders to step out and make room for a new generation and "new energy."
 She has dispelled the rumors of a possible presidential bid multiple times in the past, including her flat refusal at South by Southwest on March 16, 2016, when she said, "I will not run for president.
 No, nope, not going to do it."

-Andrew Cuomo: More likely
+Andrew Cuomo: Probably not